 An adult Komodo dragon eats whatever food is available.
 Its natural prey, however, is the Timor deer.
 The deer are wary and quite agile, requiring the dragon to resort to lying in ambush in the long grass next to game trails, in order to be successful in hunting.
 When the deer passes by, the dragon uses its long claws and sharp teeth to attack.
 If the prey escapes, the dragon can rely on its long tongue to find its whereabouts, even up to a mile away (1.6 kilometers) away!

 Komodo dragons also eat water buffalo and wild pigs, both of which were introduced by man, as well as snakes and fish that wash up on the shore.
 On Rinca and Komodo islands, pigs have become common in some areas and are now competitors for food with the big lizards.
 Some dragons have visible scars from conflicts with wild boars.
 Komodo dragons may also be cannibalistic.
 Fortunately, the young spend their lives in trees, which likely helps reduce their risk of predation from the adults.

 In addition, Komodo dragon saliva contains potentially harmful bacteria that are thought to help weaken prey that are too large for a single dragon to overpower.
-One study discovered 23 species of bacteria in the saliva of wild dragons, yet only 10 species of bacteria in the saliva of dragons in zoos.
 Some recent research suggests that Komodo dragons might also be venomous due to some of the properties of components in their saliva.
 Whether they are venomous or not is subject to interpretation at this time; it is too early to make this conclusion until more research is done.